10-Day Stay Food As Medicine Recipes

 2. Crush herbs to bring out flavor

-3. Place vegetables and herbs in pressure cooker or Instant Pot with water and a pinch of sea salt
+3. Place vegetables and herbs in a pan, pressure cooker, or Instant Pot with water and a pinch of sea salt

 5. Cook for 20 minutes (or put in a pot on the stove covered until soft for about 25 minutes)